-If you want to find a place to dive, you can go to Koh Tao, a 2-hour journey from Koh Samui.
-It is one of the best diving spots in Thailand.
+If you want to find a place to dive, you could go to Koh Tao, a 2-hour journey from Koh Samui.
+It is one of the best best diving spots in Thailand.

 2. Hua Hin

-Once there, you can visit the Khao Wang Palace, which was built on a mountain by King Rama IV.
-The white palace framed against the blue sky is a visual treat.
+You can explore the glorious royal palaces, lively markets, nice golf courses, quiet beaches, and beautiful parks there.
+The most famous palace in Hua Hin is Khao Wang Palace, which was built on a mountain by King Rama IV.
+The white palace, framed against the blue sky, is a visual treat.

 If you are fond of nature, you can explore Khao Sam Roi Yot National Park.
-It was the first coastal natural park in Thailand with a primitive beach and a variety of flowers, birds, and mysterious caves.
+It was the first coastal nature park in Thailand with a prime natural beach and a variety of flowers, birds, and mysterious caves.

-The average temperatures in Pattaya in August range from 31°C (88°F) to 26°C (79°F) and the average precipitation is 98 mm (4 in).
-As it receives lesser rainfall than many other cities in August, Pattaya is a good destination choice for this month.
+As it receives less rainfall than many other Thai cities in August, Pattaya is a good destination choice for this month.